MicrosoftDocs/playfab-docs/playfab-docs/features/data/content-delivery-network/quickstart.md

 }
 ```

-You may then check the result through the PlayFab Game Manager and make sure the file is in the list.
+You may then check the result through the **PlayFab Game Manager**.
+Make sure the **File** is in the list.

 ## Fetching Assets

-Downloading the asset via code is identical to uploading the asset: it is a two step process.
-First, you make a call to [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) and obtain a pre-signed URL that will authorize your download.
-You then use the  pre-signed URL to make a HTTP GET request and fetch the data.
-Consider the following snippet that shows the bare bones of the process:
+Downloading the **Asset** via code is identical to uploading the **Asset**.
+Again, it is a two step process.

+1. First, make a call to [GetContentDownloadUrl](xref:titleid.playfabapi.com.client.content.getcontentdownloadurl) and obtain a pre-signed **URL** that will authorize your download.
+2. You then use the  pre-signed **URL** to make a **HTTP GET** request and fetch the data.

+Consider using the snippet provided below that shows the bare bones of the process.

 ```csharp
 public void DownloadFileFromCDN(string key) {